Content Marketing for SaaS: The 9-Step Guide

 Here are some overall SaaS marketing goals you can build up on:

-Define your objectives first.
+Before creating a goal, define your objectives first.
 These objectives could be:

 - Increasing ranking on search engines and improving brand visibility